-Afterwards my flat became smaller, constrictive, and the air assumed a mephitic dimension.
+Afterwards my flat became smaller, constrictive, the air mephitic.
 Goose pimples erupted all over my skin and I realised that I was having a panic attack.
 I tried to gulp down oxygen.
 I tried to crouch and breathe slowly.
 I remembered what my Hooyo had said: ‘Count to ten calmly until your breath normalizes.’
 I counted like so:

 1. I’m not broken.

 2. I’m stronger than a goddam bull-hound and I can withstand this shit.

 3. I’m not broken.

 4. Dear life, fuck you (and your babymama’s mama too).

 6. Goddam it, why does this keep happening?

 8. In the spirit of Gloria Gaynor, my ass will survive this shart.